dwayn/pqueue/README.md

 ```

 ### Sharing a PQueue Across Multiple Threads
-When sharing a PQueue for use in multiple threads, you can wrap the PQueue in an Arc and clone the reference to pass to
+When sharing a PQueue for use in multiple threads, all you need to do is clone the PQueue object and
-each of the threads.
-The internals of the queue have the needed mutexes to ensure thread safety.
+you will get a new PQueue object that holds a reference to the same internal queue.
+The internals of
+of the Pqueue have the necessary mutexes and managed references that are needed for safety across threads
 ```
-    let pqueue = Arc::new(PQueue::<String>::new()); // Replace String with your item type
+    let pqueue = PQueue::<String>::new(); // Replace String with your item type

     loop {
         let (socket, _) = listener.accept().await.unwrap();
         let pqueue_clone = pqueue.clone();

         tokio::spawn(async move {
+            // This thread has a clone of the pqueue object that accesses the same internal priority
+            // queue that pqueue holds
             handle_connection(socket, pqueue_clone, debug).await;
         });
     }